gliderproarc/RKC-blog/content/blog/unix-layout.md

 I was using Org mode for a table at work, and I noticed that the alignment was off when Japanese characters were present in the table.

-`* you need to view this in a mono-space font for it to look right but here goes` `** you may also find that you still have alignment issues if you mix characters like か and "any english letter"`

 ```text
 | Name | Age |